g5ostXa/h2install/README.md

 > [!CAUTION]
 > - This is the new installer for [`hyprarch2`](https://github.com/g5ostXa/hyprarch2) which is written in golang.
-> - It is still very unstable, even though it works fine for me at the momment.
+> - It is still very unstable, even though it works fine for me right now.
 > - I recommend running in `--dry-run` mode first.

 To do that, edit [`install.sh`](https://github.com/g5ostXa/hyprarch2/blob/master/src/install.sh) and add `--dry-run` when running the installer like shown below: